Different Types of Dyes and Their Properties

 Properties of Direct Dyes

-- The dyeing process requires electrolytes and alkaline conditions.
+- The dyeing process requires electrolytes (typically sodium chloride or sodium sulphate at 5–80 g/L) and alkaline conditions maintained at pH 10–11

-- They are attached to the fiber with weak hydrogen bonds and Van der Waals’ force of attraction.
+- Attachment to fiber occurs through weak hydrogen bonds and Van der Waals forces of attraction

 Primary Mechanism of Direct Dyes